-Detail Amount Pupil premium funding allocation this academic year £129,435.40 Recovery premium funding allocation this academic year £12,615.00 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year £142,050.40 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year
+Detail Amount Pupil premium funding allocation this academic year £145,500.00 Recovery premium funding allocation this academic year £14,500.00 Pupil premium (and recovery premium) funding carried forward from previous years (enter £0 if not applicable) £0 Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
+Recovery premium received in academic year 2022 to 2023 cannot be carried forward to 2023 to 2024.
+Total budget for this academic year £160,000.00 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year